WhiteMitty/google_vs_cf/README.md

 # google_vs_cf

-Compare Cloudflare DNS and Google DNS.
+Compare Cloudflare DNS and Google DNS, select the better one and lock it.

 ## Features
 - Test `1.1.1.1` vs `8.8.8.8`